jpburstrom/supercollider/README_BELA.md

 Get the source code
 ===================

-My modified source code is in this git branch here, called `bela_hackery`.
+My modified source code is in this git branch here.
 If your Bela is still connected to the network you can grab it directly:

     cd /extrabela
-    git clone --recursive -b bela_hackery_v01_master https://github.com/sensestage/supercollider.git
+    git clone --recursive -b bela_hackery_v02_master https://github.com/sensestage/supercollider.git
     cd supercollider

-I believe that the Bela system image already includes most of SuperCollider's build dependencies.
-The updates to cmake/gcc described above are incurred because I'm using the latest `master` version of SC rather than 3.6.

 Compiling and installing
 ========================

-Update apt source list:
-    apt-get update

-We need gcc-4.8 / g++-4.8 as 4.9 causes a weird bug (https://github.com/supercollider/supercollider/issues/1450):

-    apt-get install gcc-4.8 g++-4.8

-Get the newest cmake:

-    apt-get -t jessie install cmake    # need this updated version

-Get dependent libraries:

-    apt-get install libudev-dev

 Before we compile, here are two optional steps to make your workflow faster